Danone shares rise on report that activist has bought stake

 Danone last month told investors it would buy back shares worth between 500 million and 700 million over the next four months.

-In recent months Peltz has revealed stakes in companies ranging from InterContinental Hotels Group and PepsiCo to Heinz and Ingesoll Rand in an effort to push for changes.
+In recent months Peltz has revealed stakes in companies ranging from InterContinental Hotels Group (IHG.L) and PepsiCo (PEP.N) to Heinz HNZ.N and Ingesoll Rand (IR.N) in an effort to push for changes.

 In some cases, Peltz sold the investment soon after, as with PepsiCo.